What are hyperlinks?

 Most links tie two webpages together.
 Anchors tie two sections of one document together.
 When you follow a link pointing to an anchor, your browser jumps to another part of the current document instead of loading a new document.
 However, you make and use anchors the same way as other links.

-So links influence how readily a search engine will link to your site.
-The trouble is, it's hard to measure search engines' activity.
-Companies naturally want their sites to rank highly in search results, and all the resulting study makes at least a few things clear:
+Links influence how readily a search engine will link to your site.
+The trouble is, it's hard to measure search engines' activities.
+Companies naturally want their sites to rank highly in search results.
+We know the following about how search engines determine a site's rank:

 - A link's visible text influences which search queries will find a given URL.